webpack/webpack/examples/source-map/README.md

-This example is an generic project of source-maps.
+This example is a generic project of source-maps.

 # example.coffee